 In the real estate industry in New Zealand, phrases like CV, RV, GV and market value often get thrown around and can be confusing for those who do not really understand the terminology, especially since they are often used interchangeably.

-I often get questions from owners in the Eastern Suburbs as to how they should value their home (understand the current local market statistics here).
+We often get questions from owners in the Eastern Suburbs as to how they should value their home (understand the current local market statistics here).
 The Eastern Suburbs include the ever-popular areas of Kohimarama, St Heliers, Orakei, Mission Bay, Glendowie, Meadowbank, St Johns, Stonefields and Remuera.
 Needless to say, properties in these areas are highly desirable and frequently ranked at the top of Auckland’s most expensive suburbs.

 Another common question at open homes is the percentage of the selling/asking price above or below CV or GV.